Explore health content from A to Z.

 From mother to baby during birth.

 Through contact with infected blood, such as by touching an open cut or scrape.
 HCV can also spread if you use an item that has even a tiny amount of an infected person’s blood on it.
-This includes personal care items (such as toothbrushes, nail clippers, or pierced earrings), eating utensils (such as forks or spoons), and tattoo or drug needles.
+This includes personal care items (such as toothbrushes, nail clippers, or pierced earrings), and tattoo or drug needles.

 Through infected blood products during a transfusion.
 Careful screening of donated blood makes this type of transmission very rare in the United States.

 During dialysis (a treatment for kidney failure).

 HCV almost never causes symptoms.
 This means someone can have it for years without knowing.
 If any symptoms do occur, they will likely be mild.
 They can include: